 Eco-Friendly (or Green) Funerals

-Not only does a natural burial have less impact on the environment, but it also offers a more natural outdoor setting for a memorial service.
+A natural burial not only has a smaller impact on the surrounding ecosystem, but it also provides a more authentic and unspoilt natural setting for a funeral or memorial service.

-If you are considering this option, you should be aware that some eco-friendly funeral locations do not allow a memorial or headstone of any kind because they do not want any trace of the deceased to be left on the land.
+If you are thinking about going with this alternative, you should be aware that some places that offer environmentally friendly funeral services do not permit memorials or headstones of any kind because they do not want any trace of the deceased to be left on the land.

-It is also possible to bury or scatter the cremation ashes of a loved one within natural burial grounds after the cremation process has been completed.
+It is also possible to bury or scatter the cremated remains of a loved one in natural burial grounds after the cremation process has been completed.

 Burial at Sea

-Sea burials are often reserved for people who spent their lives at sea or who like the idea of being returned to the earth in a way that is different from being buried on land or being cremated are typically the ones who are eligible for burial at sea.
+People who have spent their entire lives at sea or who like the idea of being returned to the earth in a way that is different from being buried on land or being cremated are typically the ones who are eligible for burial at sea.

-This option is not as accessible as some of the others we have listed.
+This choice is not as user-friendly as some of the other possibilities that we have presented.

-As people become more aware of the high costs of having a complete funeral ceremony.
-As a result, many individuals are coming to the conclusion that a much simpler, low-cost direct cremation or burial is an excellent and often selfless option.
+People are becoming more aware of the high costs associated with having a complete funeral ceremony.
+As a result, many individuals are coming to the conclusion that a much simpler, low-cost direct cremation or burial is an excellent and frequently selfless option.

 What to Do If You Don't Want a Funeral When You Die